-Pleurisy means inflammation of the pleura.
-Pleurisy, or other problems that affect the pleura, can cause a 'pleuritic' chest pain.
+The main symptom of pleurisy, or other problems that affect the pleura, is 'pleuritic' chest pain.
 This is usually a sharp stabbing pain.

-You may feel a pleuritic chest pain anywhere in the chest depending on the site of the inflammation, or problem with the pleura.
-The pain is made worse by breathing in, or coughing, as this causes the two parts of the inflamed pleura to rub over each other.
+You may feel a pleuritic chest pain anywhere in the chest, depending on the site of the inflammation, or problem with the pleura.
+The pain is made worse by breathing in or by coughing, as this causes the two parts of the inflamed pleura to rub over each other.

 If the inflammation of your pleura is caused by a more serious cause you are likely to have other symptoms.
-See a doctor if any of the following occur with a pleuritic chest pain:
+These symptoms include:

 - Pain that develops slowly over several days or weeks.